-In particular it is most beneficial in those women at a higher risk of breast cancer, either from family or personal history, genetic risks (BRCA1 and 2 carriers) or past history of atypical cells on a biopsy.
-There are also some women who have dense breasts where the MMG is more difficult to interpret and where the surrounding normal breast tissue hides the cancers.
+MRI is most beneficial in those women at a higher risk of breast cancer, either from family or personal history, genetic risks (BRCA1 and 2 carriers) or past history of atypical cells on a biopsy.
+There are also some women who have dense breasts where the MMG is more difficult to interpret and where the surrounding normal breast tissue may hide the cancers.

-Your doctor will discuss your risk factors with you and whether MRI may be beneficial for you.
-Breast MRI is used as a supplemental form of screening.
-It does not replace your routine mammograms.
+Your doctor will discuss your risk factors with you and whether MRI may be beneficial.
+Breast MRI is used as a supplemental form of screening; it does not replace your routine mammograms.

-Your breast surgeon may recommend this study after the diagnosis of breast cancer has been made on Mammogram, Tomosynthesis and Ultrasound, following biopsy.
+Your breast surgeon may recommend a breast MRI after the diagnosis of breast cancer has been made on mammogram, tomosynthesis and ultrasound, following biopsy.

-Not all breast cancers are the same, and they aren’t all treated in the same way, which is why having further testing and getting the most accurate diagnosis is so important.
-Breast MRI is helpful in determining the size of your breast cancer, how much of the breast is involved and so will assist your surgeon in what type of surgery is best for you and potentially whether you may need additional treatment including radiotherapy and/or chemotherapy.
+Not all breast cancers are the same, and they aren’t all treated in the same way, which is why further testing and getting an accurate diagnosis is important.
+Breast MRI is helpful in determining the size of your breast cancer and how much of the breast is involved.
+It will assist your surgeon in what type of surgery is best for you and potentially whether you may need additional treatment, including radiotherapy and/or chemotherapy.

 Before your Scan

-You will lie in the scanner on your front with your arms above your head and your breasts will lay in a special coil, which is not tight like a mammogram.
-Your breasts need to be in the centre of the magnet and you will go into the magnet feet first.
-The scan is noisy, so you will be given headphones with music and a buzzer to press if you want to talk to the technologist at any time.
+You will lie in the scanner on your front with your arms above your head, and your breasts will lay in a special coil, which is not tight like a mammogram.
+Your breasts need to be in the centre of the magnet, and you will go into the magnet feet-first.

-Breast MRI involves the use of a contrast dye (Gadovist), which is administered through a needle (intravenous cannula) placed in your arm.
-This is not necessary for Implant scans.
+Breast MRI involves the use of a contrast dye (Gadovist), which is given through a needle (intravenous cannula) placed in your arm.
+Contrast dye is not necessary for Implant scans.